semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 1. In your Slack workspace, find or create a channel for Semgrep notifications.
 2. In the selected Slack channel, enter the following slash command: `/semgrep_subscribe`.
-3. **Optional**: Enter the name of a specific project after `/semgrep_subscribe` to receive findings for that specific project only, for example, `/semgrep_subscribe acme-corp/vulnerable-repo`.
+3. Optional: Enter the name of a specific project after `/semgrep_subscribe` to receive findings for that specific project only, for example, `/semgrep_subscribe acme-corp/vulnerable-repo`.
 The project must be entered in the following format:
     <br />
     <code>/semgrep_subscribe <span className="placeholder">ACCOUNT_NAME/REPOSITORY_NAME</span></code>
 4. Choose an organization in the list under **Select target organization**.
 The dialog box expands with additional options.
     ![Semgrep Slack app dialog box for subscribing to notifications](/img/semgrep-slack-subscribe.png "Semgrep Slack app dialog box for subscribing to notifications")
-5. **Optional**: Set up additional filters.
+5. Optional: Set up additional filters.
     1. For Semgrep users that receive both Semgrep Code findings and Semgrep Supply Chain vulnerabilities, you can select **target scan types** to subscribe to either Semgrep Code, Semgrep Supply Chain, or both.
     2. Select any number of policies to receive findings for under the **Selected Policies** field.
 By default, you are subscribed to all policies, including the Monitor policy.
 This can potentially result in a noisy message.
 6. Click **Subscribe**.
 If you did not specify a project after `/semgrep_subscribe`, the channel is subscribed to findings from all your repositories in Semgrep Cloud Platform.
-7. **Optional**: To set up Slack notifications for additional workspaces, repeat steps 1 to 6.
+7. Optional: To set up Slack notifications for additional workspaces, repeat steps 1 to 6.
 The Semgrep Slack integration is set up on a per-workspace basis.

 You have successfully set up notifications for Semgrep findings.
 The Semgrep Slack app reports new findings after every scan but does not report findings that were previously discovered.